mtptisid/Prompt-Engineering/README.md

 # Prompt Engineering Techniques

-This README provides an overview of key prompt engineering techniques to effectively interact with AI language models like Grok.
+This Repository provides an overview of key prompt engineering techniques to effectively interact with AI language models like ChatGPT, Gemini, Claude and Grok.
 Prompt engineering involves crafting precise and clear inputs to elicit accurate, relevant, and useful responses from AI systems.

 ## Table of Contents
 - [What is Prompt Engineering?](#what-is-prompt-engineering)